 Since these EGO packs require an open architecture to allow for the awesome fan-cooling feature, the electronics are all fully potted in epoxy against rain and accidental splashing.
 I’m sure the various brands of mowers and weed trimmers have a performance that all work about the same, but…it was the batteries that made me a fan of the EGO brand.

-I now own a mower and trimmer, and I can verify that they are pretty damn great.
+I now own the EGO mower, trimmer, and leaf-blower… and I can verify that they are pretty damn great.
 I don’t need earplugs like I did with the loud gasoline mower, and it is quiet enough that I can get up early in the summer to mow, instead of waiting until later when it gets hot…and I used to do that so I didn’t wake up my neighbors who are trying to sleep-in on a Saturday.

 One other great feature is that I own two 52V ebikes, and…when they get to being several years old? their capacity will eventually erode down to 14-Ah from the original 17-Ah (as all batteries do, regardless of manufacturer).
 When that happens I will buy a new 52V battery pack for my ebike, and the old pack can be used for the mower until it is completely dead.
 At a well-worn 14-Ah, my old ebike pack will still be almost twice the capacity of the stock 7.5-Ah EGO pack when that one was new.

 Here is a teardown video of the Echo and EGO battery packs to show the insides: